-Do you have a problem with leaking laundry drains?
+Do you have a problem with leaking laundry drains or your laundry sinks?

-We understand that it’s a disturbing feeling to see water spill out while washing a load of clothes.
-Apart from being icky, water leaking from the washer can damage floors and walls and leave huge stains.
-Water coagulates also lead to mould and fungus, becoming a huge health hazard.
+We understand that it’s disturbing to see water spill out while washing a load of clothes.
+Besides being icky, water leaking from the washer can damage floors and walls and leave huge stains.
+Water coagulates also lead to mould and fungus, becoming a health hazard.

 However, there could be a multitude of reasons behind a leaking sink.
 The washing machine outlet box could be the culprit, with its clogged drain line doesn’t allow water to pass through.
-Or, the water line or tap could have sprung a leak, making the laundry sink gush water.
+Or, the water line or tap could have sprung a leak, making the laundry sink gush water and leak.

 So if you’re asking yourself, "Why is my laundry sink leaking?" here are some ways to solve that problem!